imnuvi/CheatBook/elixir/5_Collections_Enum_Stream/Collections.md

 ### Stream personality

 Streams are calculated when required asynchronously and so produce appropriate results each time it runs.
 Like in the timer function, whenever we call the stream through a pipe to Enum we get different values.
 Which is a useful property for asynchronocity.

+In practice try using streams whenever you want to stop processing till data arrives or want to generate lots of data without generating them at once.

+### The collectible protocol

+the collectible protocol allows us to insert elements into a collection.
+But not all collections can be inserted to ( a range cannot be inserted to ).
+Easiest way to access the collectible protocol is with the Enum.into function.